Article Type

 Depending on the type of assay and analysis used, ctDNA can provide a wealth of information about cancer genetic variants. ctDNA assays can be used for primary screening, to track tumor burden, or to detect minimal residual disease (MRD) after cancer surgery.

 However, ctDNA’s role in guiding clinical decisions is still being defined.
-Australian investigators presented research showing that a negative ctDNA finding can be used to avoid unnecessary chemotherapy in postoperative stage II colon cancer patients without affecting survival outcomes, at the annual meeting of the American Association of Clinical Oncology (ASCO), in Chicago.
+Australian investigators presented research showing that a negative ctDNA finding can be used to avoid unnecessary chemotherapy in postoperative stage II colon cancer patients without affecting survival outcomes, at the annual meeting of the American Society of Clinical Oncology (ASCO), in Chicago.

 The same group also presented exploratory findings showing that positive ctDNA is a significant predictor of recurrence in people with early-stage pancreatic cancer following surgery.
 However, the investigators concluded, ctDNA status should not be used to inform treatment decisions concerning duration of adjuvant chemotherapy in these patients.